kubernetes-sigs/kubebuilder/docs/book/src/reference/submodule-layouts.md

 For go workspaces, you will not edit the `go.mod` files yourself, but rely on the workspace support in go.

-To initialize a workspace for your project, run ´go work init` in the project root.
+To initialize a workspace for your project, run `go work init` in the project root.

 Now let us include both modules in our workspace:
 ```shell